mir-mirsodikov/mir-mirsodikov/README.md

 ## Hello, World 👋

-I am a full stack developer working at Koch Minerals & Trading.
+I am a full stack developer working at INTRUST Bank.

 <!--
 **mir-mirsodikov/mir-mirsodikov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.